affinidi/affinidi-core-sdk/common-libs/did-auth-lib/README.md

 ```

 [Generate accessApiKey](https://apikey.affinidi.com/).
-If response token is not valid service should throw an error, otherwise the request should proceed.
+If the response token is not valid service should throw an error, otherwise, the request should proceed.

 ### Implementation of the *service* side part of `DID Auth` flow using `DidAuthServerService` class

-`DidAuthServerService` is introduced for implementation of `DID-Auth` flow on the *service* side.
+`DidAuthServerService` is introduced for implementation of the `DID-Auth` flow on the *service* side.
-Benefit of using `DidAuthServerService` is - it provides only two methods that might be in use for the *service*:
+The benefit of using `DidAuthServerService` is - it provides only two methods that might be in use for the *service*:
- - to crete request token to challenge client App (`createDidAuthRequestToken`)
+ - to create a request token to challenge the client App (`createDidAuthRequestToken`)
- - to validate response token during authentication process (`verifyDidAuthResponseToken`).
+ - to validate the response token during the authentication process (`verifyDidAuthResponseToken`).

-This class could be useful if you would like to implement own `did-auth service` as an additional layer at `api-gateway`.
+This class could be useful if you would like to implement your own `did-auth service` as an additional layer at `api-gateway`.

 Example:
 ```ts